weakish/docs-en/views/sdk_setup_android_securely.md

 #### What if I have multiple Android applications sharing one LeanCloud application as their backend?

-Currently we do not support configuring multiple pairs of package name and fingerprint for one LeanCloud application.
+Currently we do not support configuring multiple pairs of package names and fingerprints for one LeanCloud application.
 Therefore, if you have multiple Android applications connected to one LeanCloud application as their backend, only one Android application can utilize the new way.